ADGEfficiency/dsr-rl/notes/markdown/1_background.md

+# One - Statistical Background

+A review of reinforcement learning relevant statistical concepts.

+---

 ## Nomenclature

 Nomenclature in RL can be inconsistent.
 Modern literature has largely settled on nomenclature as given below.
 Historically some policy gradient methods would use `u` for action - this is also common in *optimal control* (a related field - see the notes for Section 2).